Wednesday 13: Murderdolls

 Poole was contacted by Joey Jordison of Slipknot and was asked to join Jordison's new horror punk band, Murderdolls.
 Originally formed as a collaboration between Jordison and Tripp Eisen of Static-X and Dope, Poole became the driving force of the band after he moved from bass guitar to lead vocals.
 Murderdolls released one EP in 2002, Right to Remain Violent, to promote a forthcoming album the same year, Beyond the Valley of the Murderdolls.
 Most of the songs on the album were re-recorded versions of songs by Poole's previous band, Frankenstein Drag Queens from Planet 13.
 Two singles were released from the album, including a cover of Billy Idol's "White Wedding".
 The album reached No. 40 on the UK album chart.

 Murderdolls played their last show on January 17, 2004.
-After this, they broke up, with Jordison returning to Slipknot.
+After this, they went on hiatus, with Jordison returning to Slipknot.
 Both Poole and Jordison maintained that the band did not split up for good, and that they would return to record a second album in the future.
 In February 2010, while on a solo tour in Australia, Poole told Drum Media, "We're possibly going to do another Wednesday record, record it in the summer and have it out around Halloween.
 We're in talks right now to do another Murderdolls album.
 So right now I don't know which of the two is going to happen, of course if Murderdolls is possible then we have to do that, it's gotta be the number one priority.
 It's just talks right now.
 We're having the same conversations that we were having in the very beginning of the band.
 Right now, we're just trying to get a game plan together."

 In March 2010, Jordison told Kerrang! magazine that Murderdolls had reunited to work with the producer Chris Harris.
 Jordison said, "It's been an ongoing conversation between Wednesday and I from 2006 until now.
 We were bored with everything out there, and thought we had something to piss people off and shake things up.
 Everything is such a product or a fucking formula these days... fuck formula!
 Fuck the norm!"
 Murderdolls released their second album, Women and Children Last, on August 31, 2010.
 In March 2013, Wednesday 13 announced in an interview that the Murderdolls had split up for good in 2011.